Pop Goes the Weasel: Title

 There has been much speculation about the meaning of the phrase and song title, "Pop Goes the Weasel".
 Some say a weasel is a tailor's flat iron, silver-plate dishes, a dead animal, a hatter's tool, or a spinner's weasel.
 One writer notes, "Weasels do pop their heads up when disturbed and it is quite plausible that this was the source of the name of the dance."

 Just like the dancers to this jig, the spinner's weasel revolves, but to measure the thread or yarn produced on a spinning wheel.
 Forty revolutions of most weasels produce 80 yd of yarn or a skein.
 The weasel's wooden gears are designed to make a popping sound after the 40th revolution to tell the spinner that the skein is completed.

 Iona and Peter Opie observed that no one seemed to know what the phrase meant at the height of the dance craze in the 1850s.
 It may just be a nonsensical phrase.
-However, one further explanation links the lyrics of the popular nursery rhyme to the East London colloquial dialect of the 1800’s, known as “Cockney Rhyming Slang”.
-In this dialect “weasel” relates to “weasel and stoat”, or coat, and “pop” relates the “pop shop” or pawnbrokers shop.
-The rhyme describes someone running short of money purchasing rice and treacle (metaphor for life’s essentials); “that’s the way the money goes”.
+However, one further explanation links the lyrics of the popular nursery rhyme to 1800s East London Cockney rhyming slang.
+In this dialect "weasel" relates to "weasel and stoat", or coat, and "pop" relates the "pop shop" or pawnbrokers shop.
+The rhyme describes someone running short of money purchasing rice and treacle (metaphor for life's essentials); "that's the way the money goes".
 Subsequently, this forces them to sell (pop) their coat (weasel) to the pawnbroker (pop shop).